do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-03-08-brand-query-hijacking.md

     <img loading="lazy" src="/images/posts/paid-organic.jpg" alt="Moz is advertised for their own brand query, but Ahrefs doesn’t do this" width="720" height="600">
   </picture>
 </p>
-<p>If a competitor lies in an advertisement, the main task is to expose it and file a complaint with the search engine Ads service.
+<p>If a competitor lies in the ad text, the main task is to expose it and file a complaint with the search engine Ads service.
 But it can be difficult to detect fraud since such ads often have geographic targeting.
-Also, the abuser may buy impressions in other search engines where the victim is not promoted (for example, not in Google but in Bing).</p>
+Also, the hijackers may buy impressions on other search engines where the victim is not promoted (for example, not in Google but in Bing).</p>
 <p>It’s also hard to fight brand hijacking on retail platforms like <strong>Amazon</strong>.
 The platform has a vested interest in sales, and its interests are not harmed if the seller is not an official store but a counterfeit store (provided the customer is not deceived about the origin of the product).</p>
 </div>
 <div>
-<h2 id="5">Domain name hijacking: branded domain falsification</h2>
+<h2 id="5">Domain hijacking: branded domain name falsification</h2>
 <p>Websites that look similar to the site of a respectable brand are typically created to direct organic and advertising traffic there.
 If the domain name doesn’t correspond with the <strong>registered trademark</strong>, it’ll be nearly impossible to fight the fraudsters.
 Otherwise, it’s possible, but the process can be long and complicated.</p>
 <p>So if there is a long-term business plan associated with your site, it makes sense to <span class="under">buy up similar names</span> on all major top-level domains (<em>.org, .com, .info</em> and so on) and merge them with the main domain by permanent redirection.
 Even Google has to do this to avoid endangering users: for example, <em>google.info, google.net</em>, and even <em>goog<b>el</b>.com</em> will redirect your browser to a well-known <em>google.com</em>. </p>
 </div>